 While you’re here, one of the best activities in Monteverde involves three things that this region is famous for – coffee, chocolate, and sugarcane.
 I recommend the Don Juan Tour for this as it’s an excellent two-hour experience.

 During the tour, you’ll learn about coffee from seed to finished cup, see sugarcane, and also get the chance to see how chocolate goes from cocoa beans to finished chocolate bar.
 You may even get the chance to grind up cacao beans and make your own chocolate!
-It’s such a fun and informative tour that tops all others I have done (except the tour I did in Puerto Jimenez, Costa Rica which was also excellent)!
+It’s such a fun and informative tour that tops all other coffee tours in Costa Rica I have done (except the tour I did in Puerto Jimenez, Costa Rica which was also excellent)!

 14. Explore the Bat Jungle